-This section describes how to set up complete replication of a MySQL server.
-There are a number of different methods for setting up replication, and the exact method to use depends on how you are setting up replication, and whether you already have data within your master database.
+This section describes how to set up a MySQL server to use binary log file position based replication.
+There are a number of different methods for setting up replication, and the exact method to use depends on how you are setting up replication, and whether you already have data in the database on the source.

-There are some generic tasks that are common to all replication setups:
+There are some generic tasks that are common to all setups:

-On the master, you must enable binary logging and configure a unique server ID.
+On the source, you must enable binary logging and configure a unique server ID.
 This might require a server restart.
-See Section 126.96.36.199, “Setting the Replication Master Configuration”.
+See Section 126.96.36.199, “Setting the Replication Source Configuration”.

-On each slave that you want to connect to the master, you must configure a unique server ID.
+On each replica that you want to connect to the source, you must configure a unique server ID.
 This might require a server restart.
 See Section 188.8.131.52.1, “Setting the Replica Configuration”.

-You may want to create a separate user that will be used by your slaves to authenticate with the master to read the binary log for replication.
-The step is optional.
-See Section 220.127.116.11, “Creating a User for Replication”.
+Optionally, create a separate user for your replicas to use during authentication with the source when reading the binary log for replication.
+See Section 184.108.40.206, “Creating a User for Replication”.

-Before creating a data snapshot or starting the replication process, you should record the position of the binary log on the master.
-You will need this information when configuring the slave so that the slave knows where within the binary log to start executing events.
-See Section 220.127.116.11, “Obtaining the Replication Master Binary Log Coordinates”.
+Before creating a data snapshot or starting the replication process, on the source you should record the current position in the binary log.
+You need this information when configuring the replica so that the replica knows where in the binary log to start executing events.
+See Section 220.127.116.11, “Obtaining the Replication Source's Binary Log Coordinates”.

-You will need to configure the slave with settings for connecting to the master, such as the host name, login credentials, and binary log file name and position.
-See Section 22.214.171.124.2, “Setting the Source Configuration on the Slave”.
+Configure the replica with settings for connecting to the source, such as the host name, login credentials, and binary log file name and position.
+See Section 22.214.171.124.2, “Setting the Source Configuration on the Replica”.

 SUPER privilege.
 If you do not